Day 1 – Vang Vieng Outskirts

 Where to stay in Vang Vieng

-Vang Vieng is a small walkable town with two main areas to stay either in town or just across the bridge.
+Vang Vieng is a small walkable town with two main areas to stay, either in town or just across the bridge.
+Consider staying in the town center for easy access to restaurants and bars.
+Or choose the riverside accommodations to enjoy scenic views and a tranquil atmosphere.

 Best Time to Visit Vang Vieng

+The best month to visit Vang Vieng is October.
 From October to March the temperatures are cooler.
-However, at this time, it is likely the waterfalls may be dry and rice won’t be growing.
+However, at this time, it is likely the waterfalls may be dry, and rice won’t be growing.

 March-October is the rainy season when rice paddies will be green and luscious, and it is the best time to see the waterfalls.